UK-FVCOM-Usergroup/uk-fvcom/README.md

 Support
 -------

 The official FVCOM Forum can be accessed at http://fvcom.smast.umassd.edu/bbs/.
-There is a wiki available at https://wiki.fvcom.pml.ac.uk.
+There is another (user written) wiki available at https://wiki.fvcom.pml.ac.uk.

 FABM-ERSEM
 ----------